Iasam-KKK/Python-Django-REST-Practice/GitHub-User-Activity/README.md

 ## Interactive Mode

 In interactive mode, you can query multiple users or repositories without restarting the script.
-Use the same options as in the command-line mode, separated by spaces.
+Use the same options as in the command-line mode, but enter them as a single line command.

-Example commands in interactive mode:
+To start interactive mode:

 ```
 octocat